Metropolitan Transportation Plan

-Metropolitan Transportation Plans (MTPs) establish a long-range vision for improvements in our transportation system.
-They consider and incorporate everything from road construction and traffic congestion, to public transit and biking and pedestrian paths (non-motorized).
+Metropolitan Transportation Plans (MTPs) - also known as a Regional Transportation Plan (RTP) or Long-Range Transportation Plan (LRTP) - establish a long-range vision for improvements in our transportation system.
+They consider and incorporate everything from road construction and traffic congestion, to public transit and biking and pedestrian paths (non-motorized facilities).

-Our 2045 Regional Metropolitan Transportation Plan (MTP), titled Moving Mid-Michigan, is a 25-year outlook on the Greater Lansing area's future transportation needs.
+Our region's long-range 2045 Metropolitan Transportation Plan, titled Moving Mid-Michigan, is a 25-year outlook on the Greater Lansing area's future transportation needs.
 As our region continues to grow, the plan plays a critical role in identifying projects and strategies that will improve and maintain roads, transportation infrastructure, our economy, the environment, and citizen safety and connectivity in mid-Michigan.

 Everyone has the opportunity to be heard, get involved in the planning process, and be a part of the future.
-There will be several public open houses where you can share opinions and ideas, and you can take our survey for a chance to win a $50 transportation-related gift card here.
 Visit www.MovingMidMichigan.org to learn more!

 Join the conversation on Facebook and Twitter: #MovingMidMI